tliebscher/house-rover-java/README.md

     * a combination of x and y co-ordinates of the door and
 * a letter representing one of the four cardinal compass points as the direction of the door.
 * a number of stairs
-Assume stairs are entered and left in the direction they are pointing to.
+Assume stairs can be entered on one side but left on both sides (the rover can turn).

 ### LICENSE